15 Best Things to Do in Arches National Park

 One of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
 As long as you’re booking more than three days in advance, you have the option to book ahead and cancel in the future if you change your mind.

-Additionally, I’ve included these tours because exploring hard-to-get-to areas, like the backcountry, might not be the way you want to go.
+Additionally, I’ve included these tours because exploring hard-to-get-to areas, like the Arches backcountry, might not be the way you want to go.
 Therefore, the tour options I’ve listed are a safe and amazing way to experience Moab and the greater area, and they offer the opportunity to discover nearby adventures that you may not have heard of otherwise!

-20 Best Things to Do Near Moab
+25 Best Things to Do Near Moab

 Since Moab is so far east in Utah, recommending the best things to do in the area entirely depends on what direction you’re driving to or from.

-Therefore, the list below is fairly broad, but I wanted to include a list of adventures within a few hours in any direction of Moab, which is why these recommendations come from Utah, Arizona, Colorado, and New Mexico!
+This is why the list below is fairly broad, but I wanted to include a list of adventures within a few hours in any direction of Moab, which is why these recommendations come from Utah, Arizona, Colorado, and New Mexico!

-1. Dead Horse Point State Park (Sunset)
+2. Dead Horse Point State Park (Sunset)

 Google Maps Directions: Dead Horse Point